kYounghwi/DLFormer_official/README.md

 **Notice**

 - You can check the plots for validation and test in the results subfolder!
-- Due to the DLFormer’s Temporal-Variate Point-wise Representation strategy, the optimization process takes a long time.
-Please maintain approximately 1000 epochs. :smile:
+- Due to the DLFormer’s Temporal-Variate-Aware Learning strategy, the optimization process takes a long time.
+Please maintain approximately 500 epochs. :smile: